 Share this book

-Sir Arthur Ignatius Conan Doyle was a British writer and medical doctor.
+Sir Arthur Ignatius Conan Doyle was a British author and physician.
+He is best known as the creator of the famous detective Sherlock Holmes.

 What you do in this world is a matter of no consequence.
 The question is what can you make people believe you have done.